-The United Nations Environment Programme (UNEP) released the report Gender and waste nexus: Experiences from Bhutan, Mongolia and Nepal, co-authored by GRID-Arendal, at the 8th ISWA World Congress in Bilbao, Spain.
+The United Nations Environment Programme (UNEP) released the report Gender and waste nexus: Experiences from Bhutan, Mongolia and Nepal at the 8th ISWA World Congress in Bilbao, Spain.
 The Gender and waste nexus report provides a detailed analysis of the gendered nature of the waste sector in these countries.

 About the Waste and Climate Change Project

 Since 2016, UNEP-IETC works on a waste and climate change project to reduce the impacts of the waste sector on the climate, through capacity strengthening and policy support at the national and local level in Bhutan, Mongolia and Nepal.
 In partnership with The Asia Foundation, WWF Bhutan and LEAD Nepal, the project provides support to strengthen national and city level waste management strategies, identify and pilot appropriate waste management technologies and build the capacity and awareness of policy makers and other key waste stakeholders in the target countries.

 For more information, please contact: Claudia Giacovelli